 While you’re at it, check the coolant hoses for abrasions or wear.
 Replace them as needed before they break and leave you stranded.

 Inspect tires, CV boots, etc.

-Finally, walk around your machine once a month or so and check the following:
+Finally, finish your ATV/UTV maintenance by walking around your machine once a month or so to check the following:

 - Tire pressure and condition

 - Brake line condition

 This can help you spot any issues before they turn into expensive problems.
 It’s also a good idea to lubricate any pivot points and linkages with a good spray lubricant, like AMSOIL MP.
 Doing so is a simple way to ensure your machine operates as designed for the long haul.